fairefaretravels/h4h-CommandCenter/README.md

-Subject: HIT FOR HIT — Command Center is live + what's next
+HIT FOR HIT — Command Center is live + what's next

 Team,